 Swap Your Cup of Joe for Green Tea

 Green tea and weight loss are a natural pair.
 Sipping on green tea throughout the morning has proven to whittle your waist, but too much coffee has the opposite effect.
-What makes green tea so waist friendly are compounds called catechins, belly-fat crusaders that blast adipose tissue by revving the metabolism, increasing the release of fat from fat cells (particularly in the belly), and then speeding up the liver’s fat burning capacity.
-In a recent study, participants who combined a daily habit of 4-5 cups of green tea with a 25-minute sweat session (or 180 minutes a week), lost 2 more pounds than the non tea-drinking exercisers.
-Meanwhile, a research team in Washington found that the same amount of coffee (5+ cups/day) doubled visceral belly fat.
-If you’re getting tired of green, turn to any of these 5 Best Teas for Weight Loss.
+What makes green tea so waist-friendly are compounds called catechins, belly-fat crusaders that blast adipose tissue by revving the metabolism, increasing the release of fat from fat cells (particularly in the belly), and then speeding up the liver’s fat burning capacity.
+An American Journal of Physiology-Regulatory study found that 4 cups of green tea may boost exercise endurance by up to 24 percent while burning fat for energy.
+Meanwhile, an Australian study found that the same amount of coffee (5+ cups/day) doubled visceral belly fat.

 It’s not carbs, per se, that lead to belly fat; but the type, researchers say.
 In fact, whole grains are a dietary staple of people with the littlest middles.
 A Tufts University study found that participants who ate three or more servings of whole grains per day (oats, quinoa, brown rice, wheat) had 10% less belly fat than people who ate the same amount of calories from refined carbs (white stuff: bread, rice, pasta).
 Further research is required to figure out exactly why this is the case, but the hypothesis is it has to do with the high fiber and slow-burn properties of whole grains.
 When it comes to diet, being unrefined is a good thing!